-The key to making your move to hybrid cloud a successful one is to enter the adoption process with a very clear roadmap.
+The key to making your move to a hybrid cloud model a successful one is to enter the adoption process with a very clear roadmap.

 That roadmap starts with understanding your company’s technical maturity—how your workloads are currently done, what resources you already have on hand, and your preparedness for adopting new technology.

 Once you understand where you’re at, you need to know where you’re going.
-That means answering the questions about what you want to accomplish, how much you’re willing to invest, and what projects you think will benefit the most from a hybrid cloud approach.
+That means answering the questions about:

 Finally, you need to develop a way to measure any and all progress as you implement your hybrid cloud solution.
 You can’t manage what you can’t measure, after all.

 In other words, in order to actually realize the benefits of adopting the hybrid cloud—or to determine whether it’s actually the right solution for you at all—you need to know what you want, where you want to go, and how you can get there.

 If you’re looking for help determining the right database strategy for your company, click here to explore our multi-cloud operations solutions.

 Or, click here to learn more about building a foundation for flexibility and more rapid innovation by leveraging the strengths of multiple cloud platforms.

 Get Your Security & Governance Playbook: FREE